Colton Underwood: Early life and education

 Brown-Underwood was born in Indianapolis, Indiana, to Scott and Donna Underwood.
 Both of his parents were star athletes at Illinois State University: Scott played college football for the Illinois State Redbirds and Donna played volleyball.
 Scott and Colton both attended Washington Community High School; Colton graduated in 2010.
 Colton has a younger brother named Connor.
 He was raised as Catholic.

 Colton Underwood graduated from Illinois State University, where he followed his father's footsteps to play college football for the Redbirds.

 Career

 Football

 On May 10, 2014, Brown-Underwood was signed as an undrafted free agent by the San Diego Chargers.
-On August 30, 2014, he was waived.
-On September 3, 2014, Underwood was signed to the Philadelphia Eagles' practice squad.
-On September 9, 2014, he was released from practice squad.
+On August 30, he was waived.
+On September 3, Underwood was signed to the Philadelphia Eagles' practice squad.
+On September 9, he was released from practice squad.

 On September 23, 2014, Brown-Underwood returned to the Chargers and was signed to their practice squad.
-On December 29, 2014, he signed a future contract.
-On September 5, 2015, he was waived.
-On September 6, 2015, he was placed on injured reserve.
-On September 10, 2015, he was waived from injured reserve.
+On December 29, he signed a future contract.
+On September 5, 2015, Underwood was waived by San Diego.
+On September 6, he was placed on injured reserve.
+On September 10, Underwood was waived from injured reserve.

 On December 1, 2015, Underwood was signed to the Oakland Raiders' practice squad.
 On August 29, 2016, he was released by the Raiders.